 Intelligent manufacturing is becoming increasingly important due to the growing demand for maximizing productivity and flexibility while minimizing waste and lead times.
 This work investigates automated secondary robotic food packaging solutions that transfer food products from the conveyor belt into containers.
 A major problem in these solutions is varying product supply which can cause drastic productivity drops.
 Conventional rule-based approaches, used to address this issue, are often inadequate, leading to violation of the industry's requirements.
 Reinforcement learning, on the other hand, has the potential of solving this problem by learning responsive and predictive policy, based on experience.
 However, it is challenging to utilize it in highly complex control schemes.
 In this paper, we propose a reinforcement learning framework, designed to optimize the conveyor belt speed while minimizing interference with the rest of the control system.
 When tested on real-world data, the framework exceeds the performance requirements (99.8% packed products) and maintains quality (100% filled boxes).
 Compared to the existing solution, our proposed framework improves productivity, has smoother control, and reduces computation time.

 Several recent works show impressive results in mapping language-based human commands and image scene observations to direct robot executable policies (e.g., pick and place poses).
-However, these approaches do not consider the uncertainty of the trained policy and simply always execute actions suggested by the current policy as the most probable ones.
+However, these approaches do not consider the uncertainty of the trained policy and simply always execute actions that are suggested by the current policy as the most probable ones.
 This makes them vulnerable to domain shift and inefficient in the number of required demonstrations.
-We extend previous works and present the PARTNR algorithm that can detect ambiguities in the trained policy by analyzing multiple modalities in the pick and place poses using topological analysis.
-PARTNR employs an adaptive, sensitivity-based, gating function that decides if additional user demonstrations are required.
+We extend previous works and present the PARTNR algorithm that can detect ambiguities in the trained policy by analyzing multiple modes in the probability distributio of pick and place poses using topological analysis.
+In this way uncertainty in action can be estimated with single inference (and training single model) instead of using ensemble of models.
+Additionally, PARTNR employs an adaptive, sensitivity-based, gating function that decides if additional user demonstrations are required.
 User demonstrations are aggregated to the dataset and used for subsequent training.
 In this way, the policy can adapt promptly to domain shift and it can minimize the number of required demonstrations for a well-trained policy.
 The adaptive threshold enables to achieve the user-acceptable level of ambiguity to execute the policy autonomously and in turn, increase the trustworthiness of our system.
 We demonstrate the performance of PARTNR in a table-top pick and place task.

 Interactive Imitation Learning (IIL) is a branch of Imitation Learning (IL) where human feedback is provided intermittently during robot execution allowing an online improvement of the robot's behavior.
 In recent years, IIL has increasingly started to carve out its own space as a promising data-driven alternative for solving complex robotic tasks.
 The advantages of IIL are its data-efficient, as the human feedback guides the robot directly towards an improved behavior, and its robustness, as the distribution mismatch between the teacher and learner trajectories is minimized by providing feedback directly over the learner's trajectories.
 Nevertheless, despite the opportunities that IIL presents, its terminology, structure, and applicability are not clear nor unified in the literature, slowing down its development and, therefore, the research of innovative formulations and discoveries.
 In this article, we attempt to facilitate research in IIL and lower entry barriers for new practitioners by providing a survey of the field that unifies and structures it.
 In addition, we aim to raise awareness of its potential, what has been accomplished and what are still open research questions.
 We organize the most relevant works in IIL in terms of human-robot interaction (i.e., types of feedback), interfaces (i.e., means of providing feedback), learning (i.e., models learned from feedback and function approximators), user experience (i.e., human perception about the learning process), applications, and benchmarks.
 Furthermore, we analyze similarities and differences between IIL and RL, providing a discussion on how the concepts offline, online, off-policy and on-policy learning should be transferred to IIL from the RL literature.
 We particularly focus on robotic applications in the real world and discuss their implications, limitations, and promising future areas of research.